gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday August 5,
+* Monday August 12,
   8:00pm [Mountain][mtn]:
-  Kyle will
+  Greg will
-  continue leading discussion of
+  begin leading discussion at page 21 of
-  Part I (at page 8)
-  in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  Onkar Ghate's section, "On American Political Philosophy" in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]